Kento Yamazaki

 Kento Yamazaki (山﨑賢人, Yamazaki Kento) is a Japanese actor and model.
 He is best known for starring in manga adaptations, including the films Another (film) (2012), Jinx!!!
 (2013), L DK (2014), Orange (2015), Your Lie in April (2016), JoJo's Bizarre Adventure: Diamond Is Unbreakable Chapter I (2017), Psychic Kusuo: The Disastrous Life of Saiki K. (2017), Kingdom (2019), and television series Death Note (2015) and Alice in Borderland (2020–2025).
 His other notable works include Kiss That Kills (2018) and Good Doctor (2018).
 Yamazaki is under the Japanese talent agency Stardust Promotion.

 Early life

 Yamazaki was born in Tokyo, Japan on September 7, 1994.
-His family consists of his mother, father, and an older brother seven years his senior.
+His family consists of his mother, father, and an older brother seven years his senior.As a kid he grew up playing and loving soccer.His entry to the entertainment industry was when he was discovered by a talent scout from Stardust Promotion.After that he eventually got into acting.

 Career

 2009–2013: Beginnings

 Yamazaki was scouted during his third year of junior high school by his agency, Stardust Promotion, on Takeshita Street, Harajuku while on his way home from a soccer match.
 He began his career working as a model for the magazine Pichi Lemon from 2009 to 2011.

 Yamazaki made his acting debut in 2010 when he was cast in the TV series Atami no Sousakan as a mysterious high school student.
 This was followed by a supporting role in the TV series Clone Baby, where he played a hacker.

 The following year, Yamazaki made his film debut in Control Tower, which was released in April 2011.
 He sang and played the guitar in the film, for which his acting was well received.

 In 2012, he appeared in the film The Wings of the Kirin.
 He also starred as the lead in the horror thriller film Another, working with his Control Tower co-star Ai Hashimoto for a second time.
 He was subsequently cast in the films The Chasing World 3 and the live-action adaptation of Love for Beginners.

 In 2013, he led the LGBTQ-themed television film Sato Family Breakfast.
 For his participation in the film, he attended the 2nd Taiwan International Queer Film Festival in 2015.
 In addition to that, he took on a supporting role in the film Jinx!!! and the TV series 35-sai no Koukousei.